mobxjs/mobx/docs/refguide/computed-decorator.md

 ```

 ## Computed values are not getters
-The previous computed examples use the `get` keyword however, they generally should not be accessed directly as a getter.
+The previous computed examples in the `OrderLine` class use the `get` keyword however, they generally should not be accessed directly as a getter.
 This can be a source of confusion to users new to Mobx from other derived cascading data layers like Reselect.
-The following code demonsrates issue.
+The following code demonsrates the issue.

 ```
 const Ol = new OrderLine(2.00)